ansible/community/group-community/communication.rst

 Can I continue to use IRC?
 ==========================

-If IRC works for your, please continue to use it.
+If IRC works for you, please continue to use it.
 You shouldn't notice any difference.

 How can we use Matrix?
 ======================